-The Center offers a broad spectrum of services and programs including lectures, panel discussions, workshops, films and videos, and musical, dance, and dramatic performances.
+The Center offers a broad spectrum of services and programs to facilitate the success of Pacific Islander students at UH Hilo.
 All UH Hilo students are welcome at the Center.
 We think you’ll discover a “home away from home” right here in the middle of the UH Hilo campus.
 Stop by any time.
 You’re welcome here and we’d love to see you!

 The Center is set up to be a gathering place for Pacific island students to meet each other, to study individually or in groups, or hold their meetings and events.
 Students can use our 10 Apple and PC desktop computers and sign out any of our 20 laptops for their use.
 To help students relax in between classes, we have a large flatscreen television which can play CNN news, ESPN, and other major network news channels.
 The Center also has a growing collection of books and DVDs on Pacific-related topics, includes a kitchen (including refrigerator, stove and microwave), a lanai with covered tables for group meetings or to eat your lunch.
 Please contact email@example.com if you wish to schedule a meeting or event at the PISC.

 22 Pacific Islander students who have been accepted to UHH will be selected to participate in an intensive 9-day residential bridge program on campus prior to the start of the fall orientation week each year.
 The program is designed to introduce first-year students to college-level expectations for writing, critical inquiry, study skills/strategies, different learning and teaching styles, and campus resources, as well as to encourage help seeking behaviors which many minority students lack.
 Find out more>>